tay45/Iso-Seq-Analysis/README.md

 ccs movieX.subreads.bam movieX.ccs.bam --min-rq 0.9

-If you omit the -fa argument, the pipeline will skip the skera_split step, which is intended for fragmenting Kinnes concatenated reads.
+If you omit the -fa argument, the pipeline will skip the skera_split step, which is intended for fragmenting Kinnex concatenated reads.
 This is applicable for conventional bulk Iso-Seq analysis.

 ### 3. Executing the SQANTI3 Pipeline
 To run the SQANTI3 pipeline with machine learning (ML) filtering and rescue: